-M-ME 304 Sharing in Jewish Culture (1) Studies the historyậteachingsậand structure of rabbinic Judaism as well as the history and culture of Jewish people today.
+M-ME 304 Sharing in Jewish Culture (1) Studies the history, teachings, and structure of rabbinic Judaism as well as the history and culture of Jewish people today.
 Students will memorize several important verses from the Tenach to use in sharing Yeshua as the Messiah.

-M-ME 400/401 Missions and Evangelism Internship/Missionary Nursing

-Internship (0) An internship of a minimum of six weeks of practical experience on an approved home or foreign mission field, planned in agreement with the chair of the Department of Missions and Evangelism, and carried out under supervision of qualified missionaries.
+M-ME 400/401 World Missions Internship/Missionary Nursing Internship (0) An internship of six weeks of practical experience on an approved home or foreign mission field, planned in agreement with the chair of the Department of World Missions and carried out under supervision of qualified missionaries.
 This course is intended to be taken during the summer prior to the student's junior or senior year.